-If the answer to the question "will you evaluate?" is "yes", parents should receive, sign, and return the AEA's consent form.
-You can expect that the evaluation will take place within 60 calendar days of the date the signed consent form is received by the school/AEA.
-It must be a comprehensive evaluation.
-For children transitioning from Early ACCESS, the team must complete the evaluation and hold the meeting to determine eligibility within 60 calendar days and prior to the child's third birthday.
+If the answer to the "will you evaluate?" question is "yes", make sure you receive, sign, and return any consent forms promptly.
+Then, you can expect that the evaluation will take place within 60 days of the date you put the signed consent back in the hands of the educators.

-If the answer to the question "will you evaluate" is "no",

-make sure you receive a PWN.
-The notice should include:

-- an explanation of why the school and AEA refuses to conduct an evaluation; - a description of any options the school and AEA considered and the reasons why those options were rejected; - a description of each intervention procedure, assessment, record, or report the school and AEA is using as a basis to refuse the parents' request for evaluation; - and a description of any other factors relevant to the school and AEA's refusal.
+If the answer to the "will you evaluate" question is "no", make sure you receive your PWN.
+The notice should include: an explanation of why the school and AEA refuses to conduct an evaluation; a description of any options the school and AEA considered and the reasons why those options were rejected; a description of each intervention procedure, assessment, record, or report the school and AEA is using as a basis to refuse the parents' request for evaluation; and a description of any other factors relevant to the school and AEA's refusal.